 Except for appointment of the chair, any faculty appointment at the rank of associate professor, professor, research scientist, or senior research scientist must be recommended by the professors and tenured associate professors in non-voluntary ranks of the department of primary and, where applicable, secondary appointment.
-When meeting to discuss a faculty appointment or promotion, the professors and tenured associate professors of a department may invite attendance by the other faculty of the department who hold rank equal to or higher than the rank of the position to be filled and may empower them to vote.
-Faculty with secondary appointments in a department may not vote on appointments or promotions to tenure.
-Faculty who hold appointments at the rank of associate professor on term may not vote on reappointments to the rank of associate professor.
-Absentee ballots are not accepted in department voting.
+When meeting to discuss a faculty appointment or promotion, the professors on continuing appointments and tenured associate professors of a department may invite attendance by the other faculty of the department who are eligible to vote as defined in Section XII.C.2 above on voting policy.
+Faculty with secondary appointments in a department may not vote on continuing or tenured appointments or promotions.

 Appointments, reappointments, and promotions to the rank of assistant professor in any track or to research scientist or senior research scientist are initiated within the department and submitted by the chair to the Dean for endorsement and, if endorsed, for recommendation to the President and Provost.
-As noted, recommendations for appointment or promotion to all ladder ranks above assistant professor are submitted for action to the appropriate appointment and promotion committee after a majority affirmative vote of the faculty qualified by rank to vote in the applicable department.
+As noted, recommendations for appointment or promotion to all ladder ranks above assistant professor are submitted for action to the appropriate appointment and promotion committee after a majority affirmative vote of the faculty eligible to vote in the applicable department.

-The committee that has authority to recommend tenure appointments in the basic science departments and sections (excluding Comparative Medicine, Epidemiology and Public Health, and History of Medicine) is called the Biological Science Tenure Appointments Committee.
-All term appointments, as well as appointments and promotions to the rank of associate professor without term and professor in departments other than the basic science and sections are reviewed by the appointments and promotions committees appointed by the Dean and chaired by the Dean or the Dean's designee.
+The committee that has authority to recommend tenure appointments in the basic science departments and sections (excluding Comparative Medicine, Epidemiology and Public Health, and History of Medicine) is called the Tenure Appointments Committee of the Biological

+Sciences (TACBS).
+The committee that has authority to recommend term and continuing appointments in the basic science and bridge departments, and term, continuing, and tenure appointments in the clinical departments, is called the Appointments and Promotions Committee (A&P).
+The A&P Committee is appointed by the Dean and chaired by the Dean or Dean's designee.
+The A&P Committee reviews all appointments and promotions to associate professor on term in all departments, sections, and tracks, except for those in the Traditional and Investigator Track in Epidemiology and Public Health, which are reviewed by the Provost's Standing Advisory and Appointments Committee (SAAC).
 The number of committees on appointment and promotion, as well as the constituency and responsibility of each, may change from time to time.
 Ad hoc members may be invited to join when circumstances require.
 When an assignment to the Graduate School is being considered, the Dean of the Faculty of Arts and Sciences or their designee is a voting member of an appointments and promotions committee of the School of Medicine.
-In the School of Public Health, appointments and promotions to the ranks of professor, associate professor without term, associate professor with term, and professor in the practice are reviewed by the Provost's Standing Advisory Appointments Committee.
-However, appointments and promotions in the Clinician-Educator or Clinical Tracks in the School of Public Health are reviewed by the appointments and promotions committees appointed by the Dean of the School of Medicine.
-The recommendations of any of the appointments and promotions committees are then presented to the Board of Permanent Officers of the School of Medicine for a vote.
-When meeting to vote on such recommendations, faculty in Molecular Biophysics and Biochemistry who are assigned to vote in the Joint Boards of Permanent Officers of Yale College and the Graduate School may not also vote in the School of Medicine's Board of Permanent Officers.
-Approved appointments and promotions in all faculty tracks and ranks are put forward by the Dean to the President and Provost for review and, when approved, for recommendation to the Yale Corporation for final approval.
+In the School of Public Health, appointments and promotions in the Traditional and Investigator Tracks to the ranks of professor, associate professor with tenure, associate professor with term, and the instructional rank of professor in the practice are reviewed by the Provost's Standing Advisory and Appointments Committee (SAAC).
+However, appointments and promotions in the Clinician-Educator or Clinical Tracks in the School of Public Health are reviewed by the appointments and promotions committees appointed bv the Medicine.
+The recommendations of any of Dean of the School of the appointments and promotions committees are then presented the Board to of Permanent Officers of the School of Medicine for a vote.
+When meeting to on such recommendations, faculty in Molecular Biophysics and Biochemistry who vote are assigned to vote in the Joint Boards of Permanent Officers of Yale College and the Graduate School may not also vote in the School of Medicine's Board of Permanent Officers.
+Approved appointments and promotions in all ladder tracks and ranks are put forward by the Dean to the President and Provost for review and, when approved, for recommendation to the Yale Corporation for final approval.